thesquarefox/master/README.md

 This is my master thesis: "Procedural game world generation: Dungeons".

-The language used is german.
+The language used is German.